-In collaboration with New Americans Museum and Outside the Lens
+San Diego Filipino Cinema, New Americans Museum & Outside the Lens

-New Americans Museum will partner with San Diego Filipino Cinema to produce a Perspective screening program dedicated to bringing unique, powerful, and relevant films coming from the perspective of Filipinx filmmakers from around the world.
-The collective focus will be on compelling films that address social justice issues rarely seen or talked about on the big screen.
-Includes relevant shorts and a post screening Q & A.
+New Americans Museum partnered with San Diego Filipino Cinema to produce a Perspective screening program dedicated to bringing unique, powerful, and relevant films coming from the perspective of Filipinx filmmakers from around the world.
+The collective focus was on compelling films that address social justice issues rarely seen or talked about on the big screen.
+Included relevant shorts and a post screening Q & A.

 2019 Collaborative Events

 Summer Solstice featuring Art, Music, Dance & Dining